jwong12/EmployeeRecords/README.md

 ## Getting Started

 I've used Eclipse, JBoss Tools pluggin and JBoss WildFly to write this project.
-To see this project on your browser, use the employees.war file and run it with JBoss WildFly.
+To see this project on your browser, use the employees.war file and run it with WildFly.

 I will not be covering how to run this project in Eclipse because the process is very complicated and the compatibility of software versions is sometimes inconsistent.
 However, if you already have your environment set up, please feel free to run it in Eclipse .